 The quirky-piano-guy starts explaining an arpeggio and how to play it.
-As my fingers play the familiar tune, I realize I am replicating the life lessons of wealth and class that I learned from the Aristocats.
+As my fingers play the familiar tune, I realize I am replicating the life lessons of wealth and class I learned from the Aristocats.

-Without the kidnapping, musical band of cats, and a drunk goose.
+Without the kidnapping, musical band of cats, or a drunk goose.
 Oh, childhood memories, full of oddities that seemed normal like a drunk, talking goose.

-Three sassy kittens knew more about class well before this thirty-year-old.
+Three sassy kittens knew more about class well before this 30-year-old.
 I guess I can’t top the fluffy smarts of a trio of sassy cats!

 Each of these tiny balls of fur were actively fostering their class with daily practice.
-Ironically, I am currently fostering similar skills with the piano, art, and language but it took me a lot longer to get on this bumpy road of daily practice.
+Ironically, I’m currently fostering similar skills with the piano, art, and language but it took me a lot longer to get on this bumpy road of daily practice.

-Learning new skills in language, art, music have created new challenges but have also resulted in new treasures.
+Learning new skills in language, art, music has created new challenges but has resulted in new treasures too.
 Such as, delighting strangers when I gift a Post It of my animal art.
 Or being able to speak French and understand it.

 I began learning these skills out of curiosity.
 I have always wanted to achieve this kind of class but for a long time, that is where my desire ended.
 This year, of all years, I decided to stop desiring and start planning.

 The Aristocrats were indeed wealthy; they had fancy collars, beds, and even a butler to do their bidding.
 Never mind that this same butler kidnapped them for a ransom.

-This is why I tell myself, I don’t want a butler.
+That is why I tell myself; I don’t want a butler.